 If no refills or your prescription has expired, this clinic is FOR YOU!

 10:20 - 11:20 AM

 2:30 - 3:30 PM

 Limited to first come, first served.
 Arrive early to be seen.

-Emergency Contraception is available at the Student Health Services Pharmacy after you see one of our Providers or Nurses for a prescription.
-Emergency contraception is also known as the ‘morning after pill’ or MAP, as Plan B, or Next Choice, or Ella.
-If you are enrolled in Family PACT, emergency contraception is free with your provider prescription.
+Emergency Contraception is available at the Student Health Services Pharmacy after you see one of our providers or nurses for a prescription.
+Emergency contraception is also known as the ‘morning after pill," Plan B, Next Choice, or Ella.
+If you are enrolled in Family PACT, the cost of emergency contraception will be covered.

-Resources for Emergency Contraception when the Student Health is closed:
+Resources for emergency contraception when the health center is closed: